xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/dockerized_xcat.rst

 Each of the xCAT Docker images above has 3 tags corresponding to different xCAT release inside Docker image:

 * "latest" : the latest xCAT release
-* the specified xCAT release: "2.11" is supported
+* "2.11"   : xCAT 2.11 release
-* "dev": the latest xCAT development snapshot build
+* "dev"    : the latest xCAT development snapshot build

-A Docker image with the specified tag should be denoted in format "[docker image name]:[tag]", for example, "xcat/xcat-ubuntu-x86_64:2.11".
-The tag is "latest" by default if not specified.
+A Docker image with specified tag should be denoted in format "[docker image name]:[tag]", for example, "xcat/xcat-ubuntu-x86_64:2.11".
+If not specified, default tag is "latest".

 Run xCAT in Docker
 ------------------

-Each container with xCAT Docker image running inside is a xCAT management node, the container connect to the compute nodes and hardware control points in the cluster via "bridge" network on the Docker host.
-Generally, a xCAT container should connect to 2 types of networks:
+Each container with xCAT Docker image running inside is a xCAT management node, the container connects to the compute nodes and hardware control points in the cluster via "bridge" network on the Docker host.
+Generally, a xCAT container should connect to 2 types of networks( the 2 types of networks might be one network in some cluster):

-* "provnet":  provision network connecting to compute nodes, i.e, a bridge "provbr" attached to the network interface facing the compute nodes on Docker host
+* "mgtnet": Management network, the network used by the Management Node to install operating systems and manage the nodes.
+The Management Node and in-band Network Interface Card (NIC) of the nodes are connected to this network.
+A bridge "mgtbr" will be created and attached to the network interface facing the compute nodes on Docker host
-* "hwmgtnet": hardware management network connecting to the hardware control points, i.e, a bridge "hwmgtbr" attached to the network interface facing the hardware control points
+* "svcnet": Service network, the network used by the Management Node to control the nodes using out-of-band management using the Service Processor.
+A bridge "svcbr" will be created and attached to the network interface facing the hardware control points

 You are required to determine and specify some necessary information, so that xCAT is well configured and running when the container is started.
-These information includes:
+This includes:

 * Docker container: xCAT Docker image with specified xCAT release; the data volumes with directories on Docker host including xCAT DB tables, the osimage resources and xCAT logs, which can be used to save and restore the data of xCAT service
 * network information: the network configuration of the xCAT container
 * cluster information: the domain of the cluster

-These information can be specified in 2 ways to run xCAT container:
+The information can be specified in 2 ways to run xCAT container:

-* in options and arguments of docker commands such as "docker network create" or "docker run"
+* in options and arguments of docker commands such as ``docker network create`` or ``docker run``
 * in the "docker-compose.yml", which contains all the configuration to start xCAT containers with Compose.
 This is the recommended way to start xCAT container.

 The 2 ways are described step-by-step in the following sections of this documentation.
+We recommend you start xCAT container with Compose.

 When xCAT Docker container is started, you can access it with ``sudo docker attach``, however, we recommend you to access it via "ssh".